You are here:

 Each summer, we begin our planning process for the coming year.
 We consider the current economic situation, listen to our various constituencies and look at federal and state mandates that may affect us to determine priorities for the coming year.
 We publish a draft Program & Expenditures Plan in September, inviting public comment, and present that draft plan at a public meeting immediately preceding the regularly scheduled October board meeting.
 Our board then votes on the plan at that board meeting.
 The Cuyahoga County Council must then review and approve our plan before the end of the year.

-Here's a summary of our 2013 plan, or, if you want more detailed information, here's this year's complete plan as well as our current annual report.
+Here's a summary of our 2014 plan, or, if you want more details, here's the complete plan as well as our current annual report.

 Shared Commitment 2015

 We have announced a three-year plan called Shared Commitment 2015